Have questions about voting?

 Check here to find out your voting location for election day.

 Early voting in Athens always takes place at the same location: the Board of Elections office (155 E. Washington St) from 8am-5pm.
 There may be other locations open as well.

-Yes, you will need to bring your ID when you go vote.
+You will need to bring a valid state or federal government-issued photo ID such as a driver’s license when you vote.
 Make sure to bring it!
 You can get a free photo ID from the Board of Elections office at 155 East Washington Street.